 This project explains how to install a bauco softline access door made by Access Panel Solutions in the “wet wall” for shower and bath plumbing maintenance.
 Mounting the cross blocks and final door installation.
-This project is continued from Part 2.
+This project is continued from How to Install a bauco softline Access Door – Part 2.

 bauco softline Mounting Blocks